 In the Department of Nutrition, Nicole will lead the High-Value Nutrition National Science Challenge priority research programme Healthy Digestion: Improving Gastrointestinal Function and Comfort.
 Her focus is on clinical investigations of nutrition, microbe-host interactions, and gastrointestinal function, and the gut-brain axis.
 Nicole is also an Associate Investigator in the High-Value Nutrition priority research programme Infant Health.
 As part of these programmes, Nicole is supervising 4 PhD students.

 Nicole will also continue her role as a Principal Investigator and leading research in the role of the microbiome in digestion and gastrointestinal function, with a focus on nutrition and food structure, in the Gastrointestinal Interactions platform of the Riddet Institute Centre of Research Excellence.
 Nicole joined the Riddet Institute in 2008 and is currently supervising 8 PhD Fellows and 3 Postdoctoral Fellows.

-Nicole is also a Fellow of Food Standards Australia New Zealand (FSANZ) and served on several international research funding panels.
+Nicole is a member of the High-Value Nutrition National Science Challenge Leadership Group and the Riddet Institute Research Leadership Group.
+Nicole is also a Fellow of Food Standards Australia New Zealand (FSANZ) and has served on several national and international research funding panels.